MarinManuel/PhysioMonitor/README.md

 - `acquisition-module-index` - <span style="color:DarkGreen">int</span> - Index of the acquisition module to use for this channel
   (as defined by its position in the list of acquisition modules declared in the section "Data acquisition modules")
 - `channel-index` - <span style="color:DarkGreen">int</span> - Index corresponding to this channel's data in the relevant stream.
+  WARNING: this is not the physical channel number as entered in channel list in the acquisition configuration, but the index of the channel in the list of channels.
 - `window-size` - <span style="color:DarkGreen">float</span> - Width of the window of data to display (in seconds).
 - `label` - <span style="color:DarkGreen">string</span> - Channel title.
 - `units` - <span style="color:DarkGreen">string</span> - Real world unit for the channel.